vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-11-who-done-it.md

 dispersed to inform a constructive national debate.
 My goal is to stick to the basics.
 This means there is room to present deeper analysis and supporting evidence for my conclusions.
-There are links to additional information and discussion forums on the website, USMoney.US.
+There are links to additional information and discussion forums on the website, [USMoney.US.](https://usmoney.us/)

 I welcome your constructive arguments.
 I’m happy to have my conclusions challenged with evidence.
 I have also accumulated some puzzling data and welcome fellow puzzlers.
-I can be reached about the contents of this book at [USMoney.US.](https://usmoney.us/)
+I can be reached about the contents of this book at [USMoney.US.](https://usmoney.us/).

 **We have a choice.**